What is vision clearance?

 In 2021-2022, PBOT completed vision clearance at over 350 uncontrolled intersections on Portland's highest crash streets.

 For 2025-2026, PBOT has additional general funds to complete targeted vision clearance near schools, on neighborhood greenways and in pedestrian districts for pedestrian safety and visibility.
-When complete, we will have cleared an additional 200 intersections around the city in these high priority locations.
+When complete, we will have cleared an additional 200 locations around the city in these high priority locations.

 Eligibility